 “Investors are impressed that we always have our monthly accounts done (P&L and Cashflow), plus it means you can actually make informed decisions.”

-I’ve personally heard from someone who worked for CND that one of the most amazing things about CND is that if everyone on the team got hit by a bus, (obviously hoping that won’t happen!) anyone could pick up the systems manual and run the business with very little trouble.
+I’ve personally heard from someone who worked for Car Next Door that one of the most amazing things about the company is that if everyone on the team got hit by a bus (obviously hoping that won’t happen!), anyone could pick up the systems manual run the business with very little trouble.

 The CND systems manual is managed in Confluence.
 (I also use Confluence for all my business systems after getting this advice from Will)